It’s inevitable as a parent that at some point you are going to ask yourself how you can motivate your child to do their chores.

 If your child just is not listening to you, not cleaning up their mess, and not doing what they should be doing, absolutely you should pull out the garbage bag or take away a favorite toy.
 Why?
 Because you are not a maid.

 I’m not saying you should actually throw out any toys that end up in the garbage bag.
-I’m saying the act of putting their toys in the garbage bag and holding on to those toys for a week or two might be enough to teach them to keep their room clean.
+I’m saying the act of putting their toys in the garbage bag and holding on to those toys for a day or a week might be enough to teach them to keep their room clean.

 Cleaning is a learned behavior so teach them how to clean and make it fun or motivating as possible so that they keep these skills for the rest of their life.
 Follow me on Pinterest and pin this so you can return to it.
 Have fun cleaning!